z411/trackma/README.md

 Additional optional Python dependencies:

 - PIL (`python3-pil`) - for showing preview images in the Qt/GTK interfaces.
-- pypresence (???) - for announcing activity on Discord.
+- pypresence (-) - for announcing activity on Discord.
 - twitter (`python3-twitter`) - for announcing activity on Twitter.
-- anitopy (-) - for the anitopy title parser
+- anitopy (-) - for the anitopy title parser.

 Installation
 ------------